zph/fast_attributes/README.md

 # => #<OpenStruct name="Rowling">
 ```

 Notice, that second parameter is a string.
-It's necessary because this code is compiled into ruby method in runtime.
-Placeholder `%s` represents a value which this method accepts.
+It's necessary because this code is compiled into a ruby method in runtime.
+The placeholder `%s` represents a value which this method accepts.

 If you need to refer to a placeholder twice, use a temporary variable.
 ```ruby